eclipse-openj9/openj9-docs/docs/tool_jps.md

     <lvm_id> [[<class_name>|<jar_name>|"Unknown"] [<application_args>][<vm_args>]]

 where `lvm_id` is a local VM identifier for the Java process.
-This ID is often the same as the operating system *process ID*, but can be different, for example if you are running Java in CygWin.
+This ID is often the same as the operating system *process ID*, but can be different, for example if you are running Java in Cygwin.

 For example: